explainers-by-googlers/promisify-scroll/README.md

-# Explainer for Scroll Promises
+# Explainer: Promise-based Programmatic Scroll

 This proposal is an early design sketch by Blink Interactions Team to describe the problem below and solicit feedback on the proposed solution.
 It has not been approved to ship in Chrome.